bram2w/baserow/docs/installation/install-with-docker.md

 # the password above with the username `baserow`.
 ```

+## Application builder domains

+The build in Caddy server is configured to automatically handle additional application
+builder domains.
+Depending on the environment variables, it will also automatically
+fetch SSL certificates for those domains.

+By default, it will accept requests of any domain over the http protocol, which is
+perfect if you have a proxy in front of Baserow.
+If `BASEROW_CADDY_ADDRESSES` starts
+with `https` protocol, then it will redirect http requests to https, and will handle
+the SSL certificate part automatically.
+This is recommended when the container is
+directly exposed to the internet.

 ### Run a one off command on the database

 If you want to run a one off backend command against your Baserow data volume without